 If you are a homeowner but wish to buy a second property as a holiday let, you will be expected to pay stamp duty on the property.
-The rate of stamp duty for second properties is 3% on top of the standard rate at the time.
+The current rate of stamp duty for second properties is 3% on top of the standard rate at the time.

 On top of stamp duty, you will also need to consider expenses such as income tax.
 Thankfully, as holiday homes are different from buy-to-let properties, the amount of mortgage interest which can be offset against the profits you accumulate on your holiday rentals is unlimited.
 Put simply, this means you can reduce your income tax by a substantial amount.

 As a holiday homeowner, you should also be aware of capital allowances.
 If you own a holiday home you are allowed capital allowances for anything you require to run your holiday home on a daily basis.
 For example, furniture and amenities would all be considered capital allowances.
 Capital allowances can truly help a holiday homeowner as capital allowances and maintenance costs of your holiday home can be deducted from your gross income, helping to maximise your profits.